Editor’s Note: This is the start of a five-part series that will run each day this week.

 Bingyu lives a completely different life from her mom and assumes her mother knows nothing about her.
 This clearly isn’t true.
 But Bingyu’s mother struggles to relate to her — she never went to school, after all.
 She even seems to be wracked with guilt.
 She so badly wants Bingyu to have more than she did, but she doesn’t know how to give it to her.
 She can’t even live with her.

-Bingyu’s family home is also in Sanpi, though Jieping’s is closer to the school Bingyu attends, so that’s where she stays — at the cost of 5,000 yuan per semester (just over $700).
-Bingyu’s house is empty on most days because her grandparents have already passed.
-It’s only during holidays — like this Spring Festival season — that Bingyu’s nuclear family comes together in the old house.
+Bingyu’s family home is in a town that neighbors Sanpi, though Jieping’s is closer to the school Bingyu attends in Huangchuan, so that’s where she stays — at the cost of 5,000 yuan per semester (just over $700).

 When Jieping emerges from the kitchen carrying two plates, Bingyu’s mom’s face relaxes.
 She knows how to talk with Jieping, who is roughly her age and has had experiences similar to her own.
 As we each take our spots at the table for lunch, Bingyu’s mom asks Jieping what kind of beans were fried with the onions and where they were purchased.
 The lunch conversation carries on with these sorts of questions just between the two of them.